 Feed Two Birds brings fresh organic produce, grown by individuals experiencing homelessness in our transitional employment program, to other underserved individuals across Santa Cruz County.
 Given the rising cost of groceries, access to fresh, organic food for vulnerable populations is especially important.

-Please consider making a gift that will:
+Please consider making a gift during this special year that will:

-2) Allow HGP to distribute the boxed produce to many underserved community members through 13 local community non-profits.
+2) Allow HGP to distribute the boxed produce to many underserved community members through local community non-profits.

 Through the Feed Two Birds program, your donation has double the impact.
 Each dollar you donate supports the Project’s transitional employment and job training program and allows for the sharing of food grown at the garden throughout the community.